 Shared values driving the painting event: We need more people who dare to choose the craft as a way of life

-Behind the Salon Horsens is the Danish Decorative Painters’ Guild, but among the supporters are Flügger and the property investment company M+.
-M+ owns 28% of Flügger, and the two organisations share a deeper ambition than just financial support: they want to help shed light on a trade and a profession that they believe deserves much more attention.
+Behind the painting event “the Salon Horsens” is the Danish Decorative Painters’ Guild.
+Among the key supporters are Flügger and the property investment company M+.
+M+ owns 28% of Flügger, and the two organisations share a deeper ambition than just financial support.
+They want to help shed light on a trade and a profession that they believe deserves much more attention.

 As a supplier to the painting trade, we have a responsibility to uphold the traditions and professionalism of the trade.
 And as a company, we believe that professional pride should be honoured – regardless of whether you have a brush, trowel or hammer in your hand,’ says Sune Schnack, CEO of Flügger Group.